Drupal4Gov/Drupal-GovCon-2017/README.md

 * When at [Synchronize](https://www.drupalgovcon.org/admin/config/development/configuration), go to the Export tab, where you can export all changes using **Full archive**.
 Tapping the **Export** button will download an archive of these changes to your computer.
 * Follow either following method to add your changes:

-### GUI Method - No Local Codebase Rqquired
+### GUI Method - No Local Codebase Required
-* Create a new issue on the project repository above (Issues > New Issue)
+* Create a new issue on the project [Jira board](https://drupal4gov.atlassian.net/secure/RapidBoard.jspa?projectKey=DGC&rapidView=3).
+* Open a corresponding ticket on GitHub repository above (Issues > New Issue), create an issue branch on your local site (following the instructions under Getting Started above).
 * Unzip the configuration exports you made, and drag these files into the config/default folder on your new issue's page.
 * Carefully review your changes to the .yml files by using the Compare tab.
 * Commit the .yml files that represent the changes you made to configuration on the production site.